gregjz777/API-Task-List/README.md

 ## Quick start and usage
-Once launched, the application is ready to accept requests via the https protocol, for example, using the program "postman"
+Once launched, the application is ready to accept requests via the https protocol, for example, using the program "postman":
 ![image](readme/postman.png)

 ### Available methods